From Guitar to Ukulele

 Guitar and ukulele may be more similar than you realize

 If you're a guitarist and you've never held a ukulele, what could you possibly understand about ukulele?
 Lot's actually.
 There are striking similarities between guitar and ukulele.
-Depending on the uke's tuning it may be a virtually one-to-one relationship.
-And sometimes there's a simple transpositional difference that's not immediately apparent.
+Depending on the uke's tuning it may be a virtually one-to-one relationship, and sometimes there's a simple transpositional difference that's not immediately apparent.
 There are several uke tunings, and a number are similar in function.

 Various sizes and tunings